marcoalopez/PyRockWave/README.md

 ![header](https://raw.githubusercontent.com/marcoalopez/PyRockWave/main/img/header.jpg)

-This project is maintained by [Marco A. Lopez-Sanchez](https://marcoalopez.github.io/) - Last update: 2026-05-14
+This project is maintained by [Marco A. Lopez-Sanchez](https://marcoalopez.github.io/) - Last update: 2026-05-18

 ## **What is PyRockWave?**

-**PyRockWave** is a free, open-source Python tool for reading single-crystal elastic databases and modeling the elastic properties of Earth materials.
-It computes and visualizes physical properties of minerals, rocks, and layered rock units using various averaging models.
-The tool emphasizes seismic anisotropy —the directional variation of seismic wave velocities within materials— which provides insights into mineral orientation, stress fields, and flow patterns in Earth's mantle and crust.
+**PyRockWave** is a free, open-source Python tool used for reading single-crystal elasticity databases and modelling the elastic properties of materials found in the Earth.
+It computes and visualises the physical properties of minerals, rocks, and layered rock units, employing various averaging models.
+The tool focuses on seismic anisotropy, the directional variation of seismic wave velocities within materials.
+This provides valuable insights into mineral orientation, stress fields, and flow patterns within the Earth's mantle and crust.

-Designed with modularity in mind using Python functions, PyRockWave facilitates development and integration with other tools.
-Example applications, built using Jupyter notebooks, ensure ease of use and reproducible workflows.
+Designed with modularity in mind, PyRockWave uses Python functions to facilitate development and integration with other tools.
+Example applications built using Jupyter notebooks ensure ease of use and reproducible workflows.

 View repository on GitHub: https://github.com/marcoalopez/PyRockWave

 > [!WARNING]
-> PyRockWave is still under development (alpha state).
-Functionality may change significantly, potentially breaking backward compatibility.
-Most of the code is undertested, and there is no installation guide or detailed documentation yet.
-However, the code is and always will be free and open source.
-Although there is no official release or comprehensive documentation, you are welcome to explore and use the software at your own risk.
+> PyRockWave is still in the alpha stage of development.
+The functionality may change significantly, which could potentially break backward compatibility.
+Some of the code has not been adequately tested, and there is no installation guide or detailed documentation yet.
+However, the code will always be free and open source.
+While there is no official release or comprehensive documentation, you are welcome to explore and use the software at your own risk.
->
->

 ## **Requirements & Python installation**

-TODO
+Available soon 😊

 ## **Examples**